simplystats/simplystats.github.io/_posts/2016-10-14-chatabot-or-faq.md

 ---
-title: Should I make a chatbot or a faq?
+title: Should I make a chatbot or a better FAQ?
 author: jeff
 layout: post
 comments: true